Epsom riot: 17–18 June 1919

 With the soldiers unable to break through the barred windows of the police station, some in the crowd suggested burning it down—despite their two comrades and one of their officers being inside—while the police repelled the attempts to come through the station's unbarred windows.
-Some troops managed to gain access through the side of the station, where they were able to access the cells.
+Some troops managed to gain access through the side of the station, where they were able to reach the cells.
 They used a crowbar to open one of the cell doors and free Private McDonald.
-The soldiers at the front of the house were unaware of the success of their comrades and continued their assault on the station.
+The soldiers at the front of the building were unaware of the success of their comrades and continued their assault on the station.
 Flagstones and a log were used on the front door, which buckled but just held.
 Concerned about the threats to set fire to the building, Green suggested charging the men to clear them from the front; Pawley agreed.
 Eight policemen took part in the charge out of the building, the remainder stayed to defend the building.
 They exited the side door of the station and managed to push the crowd away from the station.

-In the fracas Green was hit on the head by a fencepost wielded by a teenager, James Connors, and was knocked to the floor.
+In the fracas Green was hit on the head by a fencepost wielded by a teenager, Private James Connors, and was knocked to the floor.
 He managed to get up again, although he was disoriented.
 Four police sergeants and eight constables were injured in the rioting, as was Pawley, who received a blow to the head from a post.
-Many of the soldiers were also injured, including some of the leaders of the assault.
+Many of the soldiers were also injured, including some of the leaders of the attack.
 As the police retreated to the station, Green, dazed by the blow to his head, stepped the wrong way, towards the Canadians.
-As he did so, Private Allan McMaster stepped forward and smashed an iron bar onto the policeman's head.
+As he did so, Private Allan McMaster, a former blacksmith, stepped forward and smashed an iron bar onto the policeman's head.
 Green collapsed to the floor with a fractured skull.

-The charge at the front of the station enabled the remaining police to gain access to the cells without coming under missile fire through the window.
+The charge at the front of the station enabled the remaining police to gain access to the cells without coming under projectile fire through the window.
 They freed Veinot and allowed him to leave the station to cheers from the soldiers.
 Ross capitalised on the lull in fighting and release of the prisoner, and ordered the bugler who was present to sound the fall in, and they returned to camp.
-Some of the Canadians saw Green lying on the floor and realised he was in trouble; six of the soldiers picked him up and carried him across the road to the house opposite.
+Some of the Canadians saw Green lying on the ground and realised he was in trouble; six of the soldiers picked him up and carried him across the road to the house opposite.
 One of the men gave him first aid for about thirty minutes before they left.
 The homeowner noted that it was 12:30 am.
 A local doctor, William Thornely, was summoned to examine Green, and he diagnosed a fractured skull.
 Green never regained consciousness and died at 7:20 am on 18 June.